-The proof against local realism is humankind’s the most relevant finding in the realm of science and philosophy; there is no excuse to be ignorant about it while pretending how interested and knowledgeable about awesome cool science one is, multiverses and all.
-OK, it was a difficult topic once maybe, but from now on, there is no excuse anymore: Any good high school student, certainly any university undergraduate is able to follow the arguments as long as there is no religious/obsessive hurdle to overcome internally.
+The proof against local realism is humankind’s the most relevant finding in the realm of science and philosophy; there is no excuse to be ignorant about it while pretending to be interested and knowledgeable about cool science and its implications for philosophy.
+It was a difficult topic once, but from now on, there is no excuse anymore: Any good high school student, certainly any university undergraduate is able to follow the arguments as long as there is no religious/obsessive hurdle to overcome internally.

-2) Spooky World or Crazy Mind: Nonlocality versus Antirealism is somewhat of an introduction that should help to understand that there are two sides to local realism, namely (Einstein) locality and (direct) realism.
+2) Spooky World or Crazy Mind: Nonlocality versus Antirealism is somewhat of an introduction that should help to understand that there are two sides to local realism, namely (Einstein) locality and (direct/naive) realism.
 This post may help to understand the introduction and thus the general problematic, but it is not necessary to understand the main arguments.

 4) Classical Parallel Worlds and Local Non-Locality yet again clarifies that although the correct factors may be found in the initial sausage model, the model is still classical.

 5) Gambling in the Multiverse: Empirical Probability versus Classical Fair Meta-Randomness explains the difference between classical probability and quantum probability and why the probability that we empirically see in experiments is the quantum probability.
 This post contains a tree that was too off-topic for the preprint article yet it should be very helpful to most readers!

 6) Einstein Podolsky Rosen Paradox Resolved by Local Modal Realism finally explains how the sausage model is turned into a quantum model.
 It introduces the growing branches instead of cutting the sausage and discusses the crucial step that turns the direct realism into a modal realism.

 7) Why Einstein Could Not Solve EPR Though He Could Have explains that modal relativity is a necessary paradigm that was already indicated by special relativity.